The Ultimate IEM Ranking Hub

 • Smirk Audio: Great tuning, neutral timbre, and a satisfying bass with a sub-bass focus.
 Solid all-rounder.

-• Shuwa-T: Strengths: Clarity.
-Weaknesses: Subbass overpowers lower mids.
-Comment: Too much subbass, dry sounding lower mids.
+• Shuwa-T: Comment: Too much subbass, dry sounding lower mids.
+Clarity Clarity Subbass overpowers lower mids

 • Nymz: Resolution king for the price point with a fun tuning.
 Great sub-bass and treble.
 Lack of mid-bass bass and somewhat thin mids murdered it for my library.
 Can see the appeal for others tho.

-harman 1DD+2BA+2EST Moondrop Variations review by jays-audio Moondrop Variations review by gizaudio-axel Moondrop Variations review by crin Moondrop Variations review by jaytiss Moondrop Variations review by precogvision Moondrop Variations review by tim-tuned Moondrop Variations review by super-review Moondrop Variations review by smirk-audio Moondrop Variations review by shuwa-t Moondrop Variations review by nymz
+U-Shaped 1DD+2BA+2EST Moondrop Variations review by jays-audio Moondrop Variations review by gizaudio-axel Moondrop Variations review by crin Moondrop Variations review by jaytiss Moondrop Variations review by precogvision Moondrop Variations review by tim-tuned Moondrop Variations review by super-review Moondrop Variations review by smirk-audio Moondrop Variations review by shuwa-t Moondrop Variations review by nymz Moondrop Variations review by drew Moondrop Variations review by head-fi Moondrop Variations review by yifang

 7.5